QMENTA/qmenta-sdk-simple-example/README.md

 The tool will run inside the container and provide the output files in the `/data/output` folder

 If the tool finishes successfully, you can push the docker image into your repository.
-First, tag it using the namespace from the repository, for example, if the registry is in https://hub.docker.com/repositories/qmenta then:
+First, tag it using the registry hostname from the repository, for example, if the registry is in https://hub.docker.com/repositories/qmenta then:

 ```shell